va1da5/aws-iam-policy-engine/README.md

 - [x] Support for multivalued context keys using `ForAllValues:` and `ForAnyValue:`
 - [ ] More Tests for multivalued context
 - [x] Support for variables in policies
-- [ ] Bug: cursor in the policy editor jumps while writing JSON
+- [x] Bug: cursor in the policy editor jumps while writing JSON
+- [ ] Report issue option

 ## AWS IAM Policies